 Common Name: Acalbir

-Datisca cannabina is a Perennial up to 1.80 metres tall.
+Datisca cannabina is a perennial plant that can grow up to 1.80 metres tall.

 It has miscellaneous uses.

 S. Europe (Crete), to W. Asia.

 Requires a good deep soil and a sunny position[

 ].
 Plants can be grown in quite coarse grass, which can be cut annually in the autumn[